 In accordance with its statutes the community seeks to:

-Encourage the practice of Eucharistic adoration in parishes by means of preaching, giving talks, retreats and organising conferences and congresses.
+- Encourage the practice of Eucharistic adoration by means of preached and silent retreats, parish missions, organizing conferences and congresses.

-To organise, wherever necessary, parish missions for the renewal of existing adoration chapels thus reinforcing the chain of prayer and deepening the prayer life of adorers.
+- To organize, wherever necessary, parish missions for the renewal of existing adoration chapels thus reinforcing the chain of prayer and deepening the prayer life of adorers.

-To assume the animation of Eucharistic centres or diocesan Eucharistic sanctuaries.
+- To assist in the establishment of Eucharistic centres or diocesan Eucharistic sanctuaries.

 To what end?